 - be patient and have confidence in who you are and what you are doing

-Lastly, it is very common for disheartened diabetics or gym goers to overdo the exercise and neglect nutrition.
-YOU MUST EAT FOODS CONTAINING LOTS OF NUTRIENTS and avoid overconsumption of fats and carbohydrate even if they are healthier varieties.
+Lastly, it is very common for disheartened diabetics or gym goers to overdo exercise and neglect nutrition.
+YOU MUST EAT FOODS CONTAINING LOTS OF NUTRIENTS and avoid overconsumption of protein, fats and carbohydrates even if they are healthier varieties.
 Water is also an extremely useful tool in maintaining a healthy stable weight and assisting your body to burn fat.
-I shouldn’t have to remind you that alcohol, processed foods and drinks, smoking and lack of sleep are hugely detrimental to your progress.
+I shouldn’t have to remind you that processed foods and drinks, smoking, and lack of sleep are hugely detrimental to your progress.

 The power is in your hands.